Acne

 1. Substitute your bad fats intake with good fats

 Excessive consumption of bad fats (saturated fat and trans fat) promotes inflammation.
 Based on research, incorporating good fats (e.g. Omega-3) in the diet may help to lower the rates of acne.
-Aside from oily fish, omega-3 can also be obtained from chia seeds, chia seed oil, unsalted baked nuts, canola oil, sacha inchi seeds and sacha inchi oil.
+Aside from oily fish, omega-3 can also be obtained from chia seeds, unsalted baked nuts, canola oil, sacha inchi seeds and sacha inchi oil.

 2. Consume unrefined carbohydrates instead of refined carbohydrates

-3. Minimise consumption of cow’s milk (non-organic)
+3. Minimise consumption of cow’s milk (dairy, non-organic)

 Studies have suggested that all types of cow’s milk (e.g. whole, low fat and skimmed) are linked to acne.
-In a particular study, it was observed that women who drank 2 or more glasses of skimmed milk daily are 44% more likely to have acne than the other women.6 This may be attributable to the hormones in the cow’s milk which can cause inflammation and clog pores.
-Hence, pay attention if cow’s milk triggers a breakout or worsen your acne; if it does, switch to organic cow’s milk or other type of milk (e.g. plant-based milk, etc).
+In a particular study, it was observed that women who drank 2 or more glasses of skimmed milk daily are 44% more likely to have acne than the other women.
+This may be attributable to the hormones in the cow’s milk which can cause inflammation and clog pores.
+Hence, pay attention if cow’s milk triggers a breakout or worsen your acne; if it does, switch to organic cow’s milk or other types of milk (e.g. plant-based milk, etc).

 4. Drink at least 2 L of water per day